Chapter 4.2 – Terminal Concessions and Land Leases

 • Competitive bidding process.

 National and supranational legislation, port privatization schemes, and legal disputes concerning irregularities in concession policy have made competitive bidding the most common procedure used in concession granting.
-Potential candidates are invited by the managing body of the port, or the managing body of the port publishes an open call for tender.
+Potential candidates are invited by the managing body, or a call for tender is published.
 The call could involve a public tendering procedure or other types of tendering, such as an open assessment procedure with room for negotiations and the submission of improved proposals during the process.
-Any competitive bidding should comply with the principle of equality, which states that every candidate should be equally treated and compared.
-There should be no favoritism in awarding the concession or no substantial reduction of competition and the principle of transparency.
+Any competitive bidding should comply with the principle of equality of opportunity, which states that every candidate should be treated and compared based on the merit of their value proposition.
+There should be no favoritism in awarding the concession, nor should there be a substantial reduction of competition through the principle of transparency.

-In the case of an open call for tender, the terminal typically is awarded based on the offers of the eligible candidates, followed by one or more negotiation rounds.
-In the remaining cases, the terminal is awarded based on the offers of the eligible candidates without any negotiations or the possibility for candidates to submit a revised proposal during the awarding process.
+In the case of an open call for tender, the terminal is typically awarded to the candidate with the most competitive offer, followed by one or more negotiation rounds.
+In the remaining cases, the terminal is awarded based on the offers of the eligible candidates, without any negotiations or the possibility for candidates to submit revised proposals during the awarding process.
 Some ports use different types of tendering procedures depending on specific criteria.
 For example, a limited or ‘light’ version for smaller facilities and a full version for larger terminals.

-In the cases where terminals are directly appointed, managing bodies of ports do so mainly for strategic reasons which may include creating intra-port competition or securing further expansion possibilities for efficient incumbent firms.
-Also, a terminal project can represent a marginal extension of an existing facility, such as the extension of an existing container terminal with one berth.
+In cases where terminals are directly appointed, port management bodies do so mainly for strategic reasons, which may include creating intra-port competition or securing further expansion possibilities for efficient incumbent firms.
+Also, a terminal project can represent a marginal extension of an existing facility, such as the extension of an existing container terminal with one berth, which may not require a bidding process.

 A typical terminal awarding procedure consists of three phases: